-Policy owner: Tony Baker To be reviewed by: 12 months after the above date
+Last Update27th February 2025Updated byTony BakerPolicy owner:Tony BakerTo be reviewed by:12 months after the above date

 11. Duty Manager

 The aim of this policy is to set in place a clear representation of the roles and responsibilities of the Duty Manager.
 Due to the nature of the charity and the risks associated with operating a busy outdoor pursuits centre the policy is a guide and not the exhaustive list and people undertaken the role need to dynamic and authoritative.